 Experts should head higher for thrills – the glades of McConkey's Bowl and the couloirs in Jupiter and Scott's Bowls are great places to explore.
 Good skiers should also do the Interconnect, a day's guided backcountry tour from Deer Valley through Park City Mountain Resort, Solitude, Brighton and Alta to Snowbird.

-In addition, Park City Mountain Resort boasts four terrain parks for boarders – which are rated as some of the world's best – as well as a super-pipe.
-The parks are suitable for everyone from novices to experts.
+In addition, Park City Mountain Resort boasts seven highly-rated terrain parks suitable for everyone from novices to experts.

 Like most Utah resorts, snow reliability in Park City Mountain Resort is generally good and snow-making facilities cover around a fifth of the slopes.
 As a result, the ski season in Park City Mountain Resort is relatively long, running from mid-November until mid-April.